abipalli/semioverse/README.md

 ![1688826697642](image/README/weave.png)

+**Interestingly the structure created by threading/weaving cards embodies the concept of perception.**

+For example, imagine constructing cards to symbolize all individuals populating your life-world, yourself included.

+You would then embark on a process of threading from the yourself to others - self.thread(relation, otherperson1, relation, otherperson2, ...etc).
+Yet, this weaving does not formulate a direct relationship between two individuals.
+Instead, the relationship is mediated, emerging from the self as the root.

+Within the self's graph, you can discern the relationships between yourself and others, as well as the relationships amongst others.
+However, the relationships remain firmly tethered to the self, and are not independent of it.
+If you tried to explore otherperson1.keys(), you would find that no relations have yet been formed independent of the root object, the self.

+The structure born of this threading and weaving process is not merely a collection of relationships, but a reflection of the self's perception of these relationships.

 **hasThread:** This method can help to check if a particular thread exists within a Card, and it could be used for checking conditions in gameplay rules.

 **navigate**: This async generator method is for navigation through the Card's structure based on paths or a generator object.
 It respects the rule engine and follows the paths provided, keeping track of `currentCard` and `previousCard` in the `positions` set, effectively allowing for bi-directional navigation.
 If it encounters the reserved keyword "metaphor-dive", it looks ahead one path and goes deeper if possible.
 It yields an object containing `previousCard`, `pathTaken`, and `currentCard`.